Size versus truthfulness in the House Allocation problem: Randomised mechanism with weights and ties

-Let $a_1\succ a_2\succ\cdots\succ a_{\numobjects}$ be a common order of all the objects; it will be used to break possible ties in SDMT-2).
-In the course of our algorithm agents will be (temporarily) {\em allocated} subsets of objects from their preference list.
+Let $o_1\succ o_2\succ\cdots\succ o_{\numobjects}$ be a common order of all the objects.
+This order will be used to break possible ties in SDMT-2. \piotr{In what follows we will use use lower case letters from the beginning of the alphabet to name individual objects, e.g., $a, b, c, d, e, f, g, h$.} \piotr{We define now some notions that will be used to describe algorithm SDMT-2.
+These definitions will refer to any time point during an execution of this algorithm.} In the course of the algorithm agents will be (temporarily) {\em allocated} subsets of objects from their preference list.
 When an agent is allocated a subset of objects we say that he {\em owns} these objects.
 Let $S\subseteq N$ and suppose that some of the agents in $S$ have been allocated some objects and the allocated objects to each agent appear in the same indifference class of this agent.
-At any time during the execution of the algorithm, each agent who is allocated more than one object is called {\em labeled} and {\em unlabeled} otherwise.
-Let $i\in N$, and let $B\subseteq L(i)$ be such that $i$ is not allocated any object in $B$.
-The {\em trading graph (TG)} is a directed graph $TG(i,B,S)$ with $\{i\} \cup S$ as the set of nodes, and arcs defined as follows: Let agent $i$ point to any agent in $S$ who owns any object in $B$.
-For each unlabeled agent, e.g., $j\in S$, to which $i$ points, suppose the current object allocated to $j$ is in $j$'s $k$th indifference class $C^j_k$.
-Then let $j$ point to any agent in $S$ who currently owns any object in $C^j_k$ not owned by $j$.
-Continue this process for the new pointed-to and unlabeled agents until no agent in $S$ needs to point to the other agents. \hide{Obviously, each agent has at most one time opportunity to point to the other agents and $TG(i,B,S)$ can be constructed in $|B|+|S|\gamma$ time.} See Figure \ref{fig:tradinggraph} for how $TG(6,\{g,h\},[5])$ is constructed: agent $6$ points to agent $4$ and $5$ since currently agent $4$ owns $g$ and agent $5$ owns $h$; then, as agent $4$ is unlabeled, agent $4$ points to agents $3$ and $1$ since agent $3$ owns $e$ and agent $1$ owns $b$ and $c$; similarly, agent $5$ points to agents $1$ and $2$; agent $1$ is labeled so only agent $2$ points to agents $1$ and $5$.
+At any time during the execution of the algorithm, each agent who is allocated more than one object is called {\em labelled} and {\em unlabelled} otherwise. \piotr{Likewise, at any point during the execution of the algorithm,} let $i\in N$, and let $B\subseteq L(i)$ be such that $i$ is not \piotr{currently} allocated any object in $B$.
+The {\em trading graph (TG)} is a directed graph $TG(i,B,S)$ with $\{i\} \cup S$ as the set of nodes, and arcs defined as follows: Let agent $i$ point to \piotr{each} agent in $S$ who owns any object in $B$.
+For each unlabelled agent, e.g., $j\in S$, to which $i$ points, suppose the current object allocated to $j$ is in $j$'s $k$th indifference class $C^j_k$.
+Then let $j$ point to \piotr{each} agent in $S$ who currently owns any object in $C^j_k$ not owned by $j$.
+Continue this process for the new pointed-to and unlabelled agents until no agent in $S$ needs to point to other agents. \hide{Obviously, each agent has at most one time opportunity to point to the other agents and $TG(i,B,S)$ can be constructed in $|B|+|S|\gamma$ time.}See Figure \ref{fig:tradinggraph} for \piotr{an example of} how \piotr{$TG(7,\{g,h\},[6])$} is constructed: \piotr{agent $7$ points to agent $5$ and $6$ since currently agent $5$ owns $g$ and agent $6$ owns $h$; then, as agent $5$ is unlabelled, agent $5$ points to agents $4$ and $1$ since agent $4$ owns $e$ and agent $1$ owns $b$ and $c$; similarly, agent $6$ points to agents $1$ and $3$; agent $3$ points to $1$ and $6$; only agents $1$ and $2$ are labelled.}